 This simple and smoky take on the tasty cocktail will make mezcal your new best friend.

-Sebastian Iradier was a Spanish-Basque composer who lived in the 19th century.
-Around 1860 he visited Cuba, and was inspired to write a song entitled “La Paloma”, or “The Dove”.
-Over the last 140 years, the song has become a folk staple amongst a diverse number of cultures, especially in Mexico.
+Sebastián Iradier was a Spanish-Basque composer who lived in the 19th century.
+Around 1860, he visited Cuba and was inspired to write a song entitled “La Paloma”, or “The Dove”.
+Over the last 160 years, the song has become a folk staple amongst a diverse number of cultures, especially in Mexico.
 There are more than one thousand versions of “La Paloma”, making it one of the most recorded songs in history, along with “Yesterday” by The Beatles.
 However, Iradier would die in relative obscurity and poverty in 1865, never knowing that his song would still be one of the most popular ever created to this day.

 What is the best mezcal to use to make a Mezcal Paloma?

-Here’s another loaded question regarding your Mezcal Paloma… what’s the best one to use?
-I’ve discovered that, just like any spirit, the varieties of mezcal that are available are all unique and add different complexities and flavors to your drink.
-Some of them, like a fine scotch or rum, is robust and dense enough to drink straight and sip, or “kiss” as its sometimes called.
+The varieties of mezcal that are available are all unique and add different complexities and flavors to your drink.
+Some of them, just like a fine Scotch or rum, are robust and dense enough to drink straight.
 These mezcals can overpower the other ingredients in your cocktail, so I opted for what bartenders refer to as a “cocktail mezcal”.
-One brand that is popular amongst bartenders is Banhez Joven, which is complex enough to add the right smokiness to your drink, but not so heavy that it overpowers it.
+One particular bottle that is popular amongst bartenders is Banhez Joven, which is complex enough to add the right smokiness to your drink, but not so heavy that it overpowers it.

 Ingredients